 - Advanced AI add-on at $50/agent/month stacks on top of Suite Growth ($89) or Professional ($115); all-in cost hits $139-$165/agent/mo before any resolution fees

-- Deflection rate trails Fin and Ada by 5-10 percentage points in our tests; the AI works best as an agent-assist layer, less as a full autonomous resolver
+- Deflection rate trails Fin and Ada; the AI works best as an agent-assist layer, less as a full autonomous resolver

 - Automated resolution fee at $2.00/resolution (or $1.50 in bundle) on top of the per-agent cost makes the total price unpredictable at high volume